On the homotopy theory of stratified spaces: The stratified homotopy hypothesis

-Thus $ D'_P(T) $ is a complete Segal space if and only if $ \SingP(T) $ is a quasicategory (see \cite[Corollary 3.6]{MR2342834}), so that \smash{$ \TopP' = \TopPex $}.
-To conclude, note that the class of morphisms in $ \TopPex $ that lie in $ W' $ coincides with the class of morphisms sent to Joyal--Kan equivalences under $ \SingP $. \end{proof}
+By \cite[Corollary 3.6]{MR2342834} we see that $ \DP'(T) $ is a complete Segal space if and only if $ \SingP(T) $ is a quasicategory.
+Hence \smash{$ \TopPseg = \TopPex $}.
+To conclude, note that the class of morphisms in $ \TopPex $ that lie in $ \WP' $ coincides with the class of morphisms sent to Joyal--Kan equivalences under $ \SingP $. \end{proof}